 Digital Services / Systems Librarian, Golden Gate Baptist Seminary, Mill Valley, CA Mar.
 07–Nov.
 07

 Configured library system software (Voyager/Solaris), made enhancements to the catalog and resolved technical issues.
-Installed and configured Perl modules (NewBooks.pl, AlphaMail), designed website homepage to promote digital resources, set up a staging/training database, created custom reports in Access, debugged and repaired broken inventory program (VBA), set up Open URL and third party products (Serials Solutions, Syndetic Solutions).
+Installed and configured Perl modules (NewBooks.pl, AlphaMail), designed new website to promote digital resources, set up a staging/training database, created custom reports in Access, debugged and repaired broken inventory program (VBA), set up Open URL and third party products (Serials Solutions, Syndetic Solutions).
 Learned Solaris (already very familiar with Unix).
 Set up proxy server (EZProxy) to support remote access to databases.
 Performed bulk import of MARC records on the server and cataloged special collections.
 All projects completed, took position with Groxis, doubled salary.

 Librarian (Acting Director), Art Institute of California-San Diego Aug.
 02–May 03

 Acting director for a new college library emphasizing design, graphic arts, art history, advertising, media arts, web design, game design and culinary arts.
 Developed an opening day collection and workflows for ongoing acquisitions.
 Oversaw annual acquisitions budget of $90,000.
 Responsible for all aspects of the management of the library and automation system; created library website.
-Left position to return to Houston where husband had job offer.
+Left position to return to Houston where husband had received a job offer.

 Questia Media, Inc. (Digital Library), Houston www.questia.com Jan.
 00–May 00